cwrc/CWRC-Writer-Dev-Docs/README.md

 CWRC-Writer-Dev-Docs
 ====================

-Describes the overall organization of the CWRC-Writer code as NPM packages, and one approach to development for CWRC-Writer coding.
+Describes the overall organization of the CWRC-Writer code, how we use NPM, and one approach to development for CWRC-Writer coding.

 1. [Overview](#overview)
 1. [Editor](#editor)